 Thoughtful people have long struggled in the face of the Christian doctrine of Heaven and Hell, causing them to consider the destiny of the countless millions of people who have never had the opportunity to hear about Jesus.

-This question looms in the minds of many Christians, and the classic answer, at least from the Calvinist camp, makes God out to be a vindictive1vindictive — disposed to seek revenge; showing ...continue monster: all men are born totally depraved, worthy of eternal damnation regardless of how they live their lives or whether they have ever heard of Jesus Christ.
+This question looms in the minds of many Christians, and the classic answer, at least from the Calvinist camp, makes God out to be a vindictive1vindictive — disposed to seek revenge; showing malicious ill will and a desire to hurt; motivated by spite. monster: all men are born totally depraved, worthy of eternal damnation regardless of how they live their lives or whether they have ever heard of Jesus Christ.

 We utterly reject this misrepresentation of God’s justice and would like to set the record straight from the Holy Scriptures.

 While it is not possible for a man to work his way to heaven, it is also not true that he is doomed to eternal death regardless of how he lives his life.
 What is the truth about man’s eternal destiny?

 First of all, it is true that when Adam and Eve disobeyed God’s command in the Garden of Eden and ate the forbidden fruit, they incurred the sentence of death: